wcho21/jalt/docs/01-collections.md

 to remember the calling position in a recursive call.
 For another example, see Dijkstra's *shunting yard algorithms*, which evaluates a simple arithmetic expression such as `2*(3+4)`.

+*Exercises*

+- Can any recursive algorithm be transformed into an iterative algorithm, and vice versa?

 ### Queue

 **Queue** is, on the other hand, first-in-first-out collection.